 He brings to the role a wealth of experience having previously been Head of Evaluation at the Rand Refinery in South Africa.
 He represented the Rand Refinery at the LBMA as the only Referee in the Southern Hemisphere.
 As one of only five Referees appointed by the LBMA to oversee the maintenance of the LBMA’s Good Delivery List, he has been involved in many initiatives to ensure and develop the integrity of the gold industry.
 He contributed to the steering committee which produced the “Conflict-Free” Gold Standard of the World Gold Council as well as the development of the LBMA’s Responsible Gold Guidance and presented the Rand Refinery “Artisanal gold” Model at the OECD in Paris.
 He was a Board Member of the Responsible Jewellery Council representing the Gold and/or Platinum Metals, Refiners and/or Hedgers Forum as well as sitting on the Membership Committee.
 His work experience included nine years in the Platinum Industry and held the position as a member of the South African Organising Committee of the Royal Society of Chemistry.

 - Varsha Peiris, Good Delivery List Officer

 Varsha is the GDL Officer, and is primarily responsible for the administration of the LBMA Good Delivery System, including all GD applications, Proactive Monitoring, the Proficiency Testing Scheme and Reference Material.
 She is responsible for maintaining strong working relationships with vaults, members, refiners and others on issues relating to Good Delivery.
 She joined the LBMA in September 2009.

 - Jamilah Leigh, Marketing Executive

-Jamilah supports the Operations Director and Head of Marketing in the administration and organisation of the Association's Membership.
-Her responsibilities include conducting the execution of member communications, the design, integration and configuration control of the LBMA Web presence, publications relations support.
+Jamilah supports the Head of Marketing and Public Relations officer in the administration and organisation of the Association's Marketing and Communications strategy.
+Her responsibilities include conducting the execution of member communications, the design, integration and configuration control of the LBMA Web presence and publications relations support.
 She also supports the coordination and delivery for LBMA events, conferences, seminars, forums, webinars and social events.